Defined as not having vaginal, anal, or oral sex

 - Hormone-free, so it won’t affect your period

-- You can decide not to have sex if you have no other birth control handy
+- Can decide not to have sex if you have no other birth control handy

-- Abstinence is best practiced when can have an honest talk with your partner about sex, boundaries and what you want.
+- Best practiced when you can be honest with your partner about sex, boundaries, and what you want

 - Can give you a chance to get creative with your sex life and try new things

-- May be hard to stick to, especially in situations that can lead to sex
+- It may be hard to stick to, especially in situations that can lead to sex.

-- If you change your mind in the moment and end up having sex, you are not protected from pregnancy or STDs.
-Therefore, even if you are planning on abstinence, think about keeping other birth control (like condoms) around just in case.
-Emergency Contraception can also prevent pregnancy if used within 5 days of unprotected sex.
+- If you change your mind and end up having sex, you can still get pregnant or an STI.
+Therefore, even if you plan to practice abstinence, consider keeping other birth control (e.g. condoms) around just in case.
+Emergency contraception can also prevent pregnancy if used within 5 days of sex without birth control.